oca-john/Linux.WSL-xi/LaTeX新人教程-30分钟基本入门.md

 \title{The Title}
 \begin{document}
 \maketitle
-hello, world % This is comment
+Hello, LaTeX! % This is comment
 \end{document}
 ```